tianyi5309/DiscoveryVideo/README.md

 ##TODO:
 - Support different filetypes (what are there?)
-- Thread the calls for faster download
+- Thread the calls for faster download (DONE!)